dotnet/AspNetCore.Docs/aspnetcore/fundamentals/websockets.md

 Additionally, there are the [ServerMaxWindowBits](TODO) and [DisableServerContextTakeover](TODO) advanced options on [WebSocketAcceptContext](dotnet/api/microsoft.aspnetcore.http.websocketacceptcontext) that control how the compression works.

 Compression is negotiated between the client and server when first establishing a connection.
-You can read more about the negotatiation in the [Compression Extensions for WebSocket RFC](https://datatracker.ietf.org/doc/html/rfc7692#section-7)
+You can read more about the negotiation in the [Compression Extensions for WebSocket RFC](https://datatracker.ietf.org/doc/html/rfc7692#section-7).

 > [!NOTE]
-> If the compression negotiation isn't accepted by either the server or client, the connection will still be established, it will not use compression when sending/receiving messages though.
+> If the compression negotiation isn't accepted by either the server or client, the connection is still established.
+However, the connection doesn't use compression when sending and receiving messages.

 ::: moniker-end